The right choice of thermal paste is critical for optimal CPU temperatures.

 But why so?
-Thermal paste helps in heat dissipation from the PC heat sink and the CPU die.
+The thermal paste helps in heat dissipation from the PC heat sink and the CPU die.
 I would recommend the Arctic Silver 5 AS5-3.5G Thermal Paste on Amazon and I will be using it in this case study.

 Notably, I recently upgraded the motherboard for my i5 6600k CPU and thus I expect optimal gaming experience: Wolfenstein II: The New Colossus, Observer, and Call of Duty: WWII.

-In this method, you will apply a pea sized – not too much – amount of the thermal compound at the middle of the CPU’s surface and screw back the heat sink on top of it.
+In this method, you will apply a pea-sized – not too much – amount of the thermal compound in the middle of the CPU’s surface and screw back the heat sink on top of it.

-Therefore, the thermal paste will spread naturally in a round or oval shape to evenly over the CPU cores.
-Manually spreading would lead to formation of air bubbles.
+Therefore, the thermal paste will spread naturally in a round or oval shape evenly over the CPU cores.
+Manually spreading would lead to the formation of air bubbles.